j i m v a l l a n c e . c o m > p r o j e c t s > b e r n a r d p u r d i e

 Brian Epstein

 died on August 27, 1967.
-There is no record of him ever having commented publicly or privately about Bernard Purdie.
+There is no record of him having commented publicly or privately about Bernard Purdie.

 Clue #4: Purdie says he doesn't think Beatle producer George Martin knew about the New York drum sessions.